 INGREDIENTS YOU’LL NEED:

-• Salt and Black Pepper: Basic seasonings enhancing the flavors and adding a touch of heat.
+- Salt and Black Pepper: Basic seasonings enhance the flavors and adds a touch of heat.

 HOW TO PREPARE TUSCAN SHRIMP?